Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 Both IDS and IPS can use 2 types of monitoring techniques :

-- **Signature-based** : check traffic against the fingerprints of known attacks
+- **Signature-based** : check traffic against the fingerprints of known attacks (vulnerable to zero-day attacks)
-- **Behavior-based** : establish a baseline of the normal behavior on the network and detect deviations from this baseline
+- **Behavior-based** : also called anomaly-based IDS, establish a baseline of the normal behavior on the network and detect deviations from this baseline
+- **hybrid IDS** : combine both signature-based and behavior-based techniques

 There are **host-based IDS and IPS** (HIDS and HIPS) that monitor and analyze the activity of individual hosts.